motmot/fview/README.rst

 Running fview
 =============

 Fview has options which can be set via environment variables.
+These
-These are:
+are:

+.. program:: fview

+.. envvar:: FVIEW_NO_REDIRECT

-* ``FVIEW_NO_REDIRECT`` Set to non-zero to direct all output to the console (linux) or to a pop-up window (Windows, Mac OS X).
+Set to non-zero to direct all output to the console (linux) or to a pop-up window (Windows, Mac OS X).
+Otherwise, the default behavior of saving to fview.log.

-* ``FVIEW_RAISE_ERRORS`` Set to non-zero to noisily die when a plugin has an error.
-Otherwise, the plugin will be silently ignored.
+.. envvar:: FVIEW_RAISE_ERRORS

+If this is non-zero, it will cause FView to raise an exception and thus close noisily, if any of its plugins raise exceptions.
+Otherwise, the default behavior of warning about the exception and continuing without the plugin will be used.

+.. envvar:: FVIEW_NO_OPENGL

-* ``FVIEW_NO_OPENGL`` Set to non-zero to disable use of OpenGL for image display.
+Set to non-zero to disable use of OpenGL for image display.
 This will be slower and take more CPU time, but will avoid any potential bugs with the OpenGL side of things.

+.. envvar:: FVIEW_SAVE_PATH

-* ``FVIEW_SAVE_PATH`` Set to the directory name in which to record movies.
+Set to the directory name in which to record movies.
 (This can also be set with the Menu option "File->set record Directory...".)

 Current limitations
 ===================